Burnout is a serious result of prolonged, severe stress. Here's how to spot and avoid it.

 Tips for avoiding burnout

 Set boundaries.
-If you are new to remote work, the first thing you should do is set firm boundaries around your working hours, when you can be contacted with work matters, and whether you need to isolate yourself from family members while you work.
+If you are new to remote work, the first thing you should do is set firm boundaries around your working hours, when you can be contacted about work matters, and whether you need to isolate yourself from family members while you work.